ocurity/dracon/docs/getting-started.md

 This guide will help to quickly setup Dracon on a Kubernetes cluster and get a pipeline running.
 The first step is to create a dev Kubernetes cluster in order to deploy Tekton.
 We suggest you use KiND to provision a local test cluster quickly.
-If you already have a K8s cluster then you can skip directly to the [Deploying Dracon dependencies](#deploying-dracon-dependencies) section.
+If you already have a Kubernetes cluster then, you can skip directly to the [Deploying Dracon dependencies](#deploying-dracon-dependencies) section.

 We support two ways of deploying Dracon.